psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall only use the parameters included in the signed request object passed via the `request` or `request_uri` parameter;
 1. may support the pushed authorization request endpoint as described in [PAR];
 1. (withdrawn);
-1. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes after the `nbf` claim; and
+2. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes after the `nbf` claim;
-1. shall authenticate the confidential client using one of the following methods (this overrides FAPI Security Profile 1.0 - Part 1: Baseline clause 5.2.2-4):
+3. shall authenticate the confidential client using one of the following methods (this overrides FAPI Security Profile 1.0 - Part 1: Baseline clause 5.2.2-4):
-    1. `tls_client_auth` or `self_signed_tls_client_auth` as specified in section 2 of [MTLS];
+    1. `tls_client_auth` or `self_signed_tls_client_auth` as specified in Section 2 of [MTLS], or
-    2. `private_key_jwt` as specified in section 9 of [OIDC];
+    2. `private_key_jwt` as specified in Section 9 of [OIDC];
-1. shall require the aud claim in the request object to be, or to be an array containing, the OP's Issuer Identifier URL;
+4. shall require the aud claim in the request object to be, or to be an array containing, the OP's Issuer Identifier URL;
-1. shall not support public clients;
+5. shall not support public clients;
-1. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past; and
+6. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past; and
-1. shall require [PAR] requests, if supported, to use PKCE ([RFC7636]) with `S256` as the code challenge method.
+7. shall require [PAR] requests, if supported, to use PKCE ([RFC7636]) with `S256` as the code challenge method.

 **NOTE:** MTLS is currently the only mechanism for sender-constrained access tokens that has been widely deployed.
 Future versions of this specification are likely to allow other mechanisms for sender-constrained access tokens.